 A chronic physical health problem can both cause and exacerbate depression: pain, functional impairment and disability associated with chronic physical health problems can greatly increase the risk of depression in people with physical illness.
 Depression can also exacerbate the pain and distress associated with physical illnesses and adversely affect outcomes, including shortening life expectancy.
 The NICE guideline on depression in adults with a chronic physical health problem aims to improve the care of people with a long-term physical health problem, which can cause or exacerbate depression.

-A NICE shared learning case study relating to suicide, Treatment Occurring in Paediatrics (STOP) – Assessing and monitoring risk of suicide in children and adolescents, shows how NICE guidance and standards have been put into practice by an NHS organisation.
+NICE shared learning case studies relating to suicide, Treatment Occurring in Paediatrics (STOP) – Assessing and monitoring risk of suicide in children and adolescents and Dignity and Self Harm: User Experiences of Emergency Care - Healthwatch Bucks show how NICE guidance and standards have been put into practice by an NHS organisation.